ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 In this tutorial, we start working with files containing OCaml source code and compiling them to produce excutable binaries.
 However, this is not a detailed tutorial on OCaml compilation, project modularisation, or dependencies management; it only gives a glimpse at those topics.
 The goal is to sketch the bigger picture before extensively presenting topics in order to avoid getting lost in the details.

 In other words, breadth-first learning instead of depth-first learning.
 In the previous tutorial most commands were entered in Utop, in this one unless instructed differently, the commands should be entered in an Unix termial.
+Code samples lines starting with a dollar sign `$` are intented to be entered in a the terminal, while lines starting with a hash sign `#` are intended to be entered in Utop.

 ## Compiling OCaml Programs